-The internationally recognized center of excellence and leadership in neuroscience education, research, training, service, and advocacy dedicated to the Filipino, especially for the underserved.
+A globally competitive center of excellence and leadership in neuroscience education, research and training; providing service which is accessible to all and promoting advocacy dedicated to the Filipino, especially for the underserved.

 EM powering leadership and teamwork

 UTAK para sa Pilipinas (UP):